ai-cfia/ailab-datastore/metadata-doc.md

 ```
+This sequence encapsulate the expected tasks of the new feature.
 ### Files Structure

 We aim to have a standard file structure to enable the use of a script to manage